MukitHossen7/Task-Management-Application-Client/README.md

 ## Description

-- The **Task Management Application** is a productivity tool designed to help users organize their tasks efficiently.
-The application allows users to add, edit, delete.
-Tasks are categorized into three sections: **To-Do**, **In Progress**, and **Done**, and all changes are saved in real-time to the database.
-The app features a minimalistic, intuitive, and fully responsive UI, ensuring a seamless experience on both desktop and mobile devices.
+- The Task Management Application is a productivity tool designed to efficiently organize tasks.
+It supports task creation, editing, and deletion, with real-time database updates.
+Tasks are categorized into To-Do, In Progress, and Done.
+Featuring a clean, intuitive, and fully responsive interface, it ensures seamless use on both desktop and mobile devices for enhanced productivity.

 ## Live Site URL :